scala/scala3/docs/docs/reference/other-new-features/opaques-details.md

 ```scala
 opaque type T >: L <: U = R
 ```
 where the lower bound `L` and the upper bound `U` may be missing, in which case they are assumed to be `scala.Nothing` and `scala.Any`, respectively.
 If bounds are given, it is checked that the right hand side `R` conforms to them, i.e. `L <: R` and `R <: U`.
-F-bounds are not supported for opaque types: `T` is not allowed to appear in `L` or `U`.
+F-bounds are not supported for opaque type aliases: `T` is not allowed to appear in `L` or `U`.

 Inside the scope of the alias definition, the alias is transparent: `T` is treated as a normal alias of `R`.
 Outside its scope, the alias is treated as the abstract type
 ```scala
 type T >: L <: U
 ```
-A special case arises if the opaque type is defined in an object.
+A special case arises if the opaque type alias is defined in an object.
 Example:
 ```
 object o {
   opaque type T = R